So what are the most important things to know before visiting Bali in Indonesia for the first time?

 Fitted with a patio, the units offer air conditioning and feature a flat-screen TV and a private bathroom with a shower and a hairdryer.
 A fridge and kettle are also offered.
 Continental and à la carte breakfast options are available every morning at the holiday park.

 Set, Barong Resort and Spa is a boutique accommodation with an outdoor pool and free WiFi.

 The rooms at Barong Resort and Spa feature traditional Balinese décor.
 A cable TV, CD player, and outdoor seating area are included.

 Villas come with private pools.
 Barong Resort and Spa also organizes daily morning trekking activities to Ubud Valley and the nearby rice fields.
 An evening tour to Petulu Village is also available.

 Situated in Ubud, 2.1 miles from Ubud Monkey Forest and 2.4 miles from The Blanco Renaissance Museum, ThanTha Ubud Villa features accommodation with free WiFi, air conditioning, and access to a garden with an outdoor swimming pool.

-All units come with a seating area, a flat-screen TV and a private bathroom with free toiletries, bidet, and shower.
+All units come with a seating area, a flat-screen TV, and a private bathroom with free toiletries, a bidet, and a shower.
 A fridge and kettle are also available.

 Best place to stay near Kuta Beach

 Bali’s most famous beach; Kuta was once a fishing village that turned into a surfing mecca.
 Today, in addition to the great surf, it is also one of the island’s major nightlife areas and offers something for all visitors.
-A favorite for budget travelers, there’s countless restaurants, bars, a big mall, the largest waterpark in Southeast Asia, and a wide variety of hotels to suit any budget.
-Being close to the airport, only 10 minutes’ drive north, adds to the convenience.
+A favorite for budget travelers, there are countless restaurants, bars, a big mall, the largest waterpark in Southeast Asia, and a wide variety of hotels to suit any budget.
+Being close to the airport, only 10 minutes drive north, adds to the convenience.

 $$$ Luxury: Hard Rock Hotel